KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 The return value for these basic message boxes is zero.

-While not used in these examples, you can use the `--title` to set the window title as well.
+While not used in these examples, you can use `--title` to set the window title as well.
 This option can be used with any of the dialog types.

 ## Non-Interrupting Notifications